lafftale1999/pluto_payments/README.md

 ### Architecture
 ![System Architecture describing the whole ecosystem](resources/Pluto%20Payments%20Systemarkitektur.png)

+### System Specification
+We've included a System Specification in Swedish which describes our requirements specification, goal of the project, defending our module choices and which improvements that can be made.
+You can find the PDF here: [Link to PDF](resources/PlutoPayments.pdf)

 ## Clone project
 To clone the project and all affected submodules use the command:
 ```sh